Harold Ramirez Player Props: Rays vs. Twins

 - Ramirez has eight doubles, a triple, eight home runs and 12 walks while batting .294.

-- In 18 games this year (37.5%), Ramirez has picked up an RBI, and in eight of those games (16.7%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.
+- Ramirez has an RBI in 18 of 48 games this year, with multiple RBI in eight of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.